CanoRoger/rttywx/README.md

 So far tested, with the German DDK agency, decoding works with inverse = True.

-More information on stations available and frequencyes: https://www.dxinfocentre.com/ratt.htm Recommended use of kiwiSDR to get signal online.
+More information on stations available and frequencies: https://www.dxinfocentre.com/ratt.htm Recommended use of kiwiSDR to get signal online.

 ## Credits